parvathic/kaggle-ml-classificiation-competition/README.md

 - F-1 score is a good metric to use as it combines both precision and recall which are useful metric when dealing with a text-based dataset.

+## Motivation

+Quora is a platform that empowers people to learn from each other.
+On Quora, people can ask questions and connect with others who contribute unique insights and quality answers.
+A key challenge is to weed out insincere questions -- those founded upon false premises, or that intend to make a statement rather than look for helpful answers.